Avoid Planning Delays – Bat Surveys for Essex Developers

-- Phase 1 bat surveys (also known as walkover bat surveys or scoping bat surveys)
+- Phase 1 bat surveys (also known as a walkover survey, scoping bat survey or Preliminary Roost Assessment (PRA))

-- Phase 2 bat surveys (you may have heard these called emergence bat surveys or nocturnal bat surveys)
+- Phase 2 bat surveys (you may have heard these called Emergence and Re-Entry Surveys (BERS) or nocturnal bat surveys)

-If you do need a survey, unsurprisingly, you’ll need a phase one survey first.
+If you do need a survey, unsurprisingly, you’ll need a phase 1 survey first.

 These can be carried out at any point in the year.
-In brief, a licenced bat ecologist will come to your site look for bats, and inspect potential habitats.
-If they don’t find any evidence bats are roosting or using your site for something (usually hunting or navigation) and any potential habitats are of low quality the survey and report alone are usually enough to satisfy the local authority.
+In brief, a licenced bat ecologist will come to your site to look for bats and inspect potential habitats.
+If they don’t find any evidence that bats are roosting or using your site for something (usually hunting or navigation) and any potential habitats are of low quality, the survey and report alone are usually enough to satisfy the local authorities.

 Make no mistake, bats are an obstacle that you’re going to have to overcome to see your development come to fruition.
 But it’s in no way an insurmountable hurdle.

-Choose Arbtech, and you don’t even need to worry about being refused planning because of bats.
+Choose Arbtech, and you don’t even need to worry about being refused planning applications because of bats.

-Because we guarantee that our bat report and advice will get your development planning permission.
+Because we guarantee that our bat report and advice will get your development planning consent.